Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: Sucromon (Part 2)
+* name: Gravity Shifting
-* description: Join Daryl, Joey, Vivian, and Shannon as they continue the Sucromon monster collecting game!
-We'll be finishing this game over the course of this week so make sure you stay tuned!
+* description: Why fall down when there are so many other directions?
+Join Richard, Vivian, Joey, and Shannon as they build a game where gravity has no meaning and everything is pumpkins.
+This game doesn't really have a goal, but hopefully it's a good basis for a much more interesting game!
-* youTubeId: Mb7nDODcY3Q
+* youTubeId: mhGsXOxMq0Q
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/Mb7nDODcY3Q.jpg
+* imageUrl: /static/advanced-stream/mhGsXOxMq0Q.jpg

 ---